collardeau/react-with-state-props/README.md

 # react-with-state-props

-A store component to quickly initialize state and actions in React.
+A container component to initialize state, derived state, and state handlers in React.

 ## Installation